alexfernandez/alexfernandez.github.io/permanent/cv.md

 a decision intelligence solution for chemical trading.

 * Took an early prototype and converted it into an enterprise-ready solution.
-* Did product design for two pilots with customers.
+* Product design for two pilots with customers.

 ### 2021-01 to 2022-06: CTO at Hivency

 In 2021 I joined
 [Hivency](https://www.hivency.com/), a French influencer marketing company.

+* Secured a successful 20M€ acquisition process by a French group.
 * Led a team of French and Spanish professionals, helping them evolve the best solution in influencer marketing worldwide.
-* Reorganized the team to work in squads and improved internal practices.
-* Secured a successful multi-million acquisition process by a French group.

 ### 2020-02 to 2020-12: Freelancer